Domain home on a PV

 $ STORAGE_ACCOUNT_ID=$(az storage account show --name ${AKS_PERS_STORAGE_ACCOUNT_NAME} --resource-group ${AKS_PERS_RESOURCE_GROUP} --query "id" -o tsv)

-Now, you are able to create a role assignment to grant the AKS cluster Contributor in the scope of the storage account.
+Now, you are able to create a role assignment to grant the AKS cluster the Contributor role in the scope of the storage account.
 Then, the AKS cluster is able to access the file share.

 $ az role assignment create \